Piracy Act 1698: The act

-In addition, the Act adds additional instances, not listed in the original Act of 1536, which expanded the legal definition of piracy as a capital crime.
-The first of these includes any subject of the crown who commits any act of piracy “under colour of any commission from any foreign prince or state.”
-Additionally, any commander who “piratically and feloniously run away with his or their ships", anyone who may “consult, combine, or confederate” with any pirates, or “shall lay violent hands upon his commander whereby to hinder him from fighting” pirates who may be attempting to capture their vessel.
+In addition, the act adds additional instances, not listed in the original Offences at Sea Act 1536, which expanded the legal definition of piracy as a capital crime.
+The first of these includes any subject of the crown who commits any act of piracy "under colour of any commission from any foreign prince or state".
+Additionally, any commander who "piratically and feloniously run away with his or their ships", anyone who may "consult, combine, or confederate" with any pirates, or "shall lay violent hands upon his commander whereby to hinder him from fighting" pirates who may be attempting to capture their vessel.

-This Act also added the offence of being an accessory to piracy.
-Under the Act, any individual who may “knowingly or willingly … aid and assist, or maintain, procure, command, counsel, or advise” and persons to commit any act of piracy “shall be deemed and adjudged to be accessory to such piracy”.
-This title of accessory was also extended to any persons who “receive, entertain, or conceal any such pirate or robber”.
-These accessories “shall be enquired of, tried, heard, determined, and adjudged” following the original 1536 Act and “shall suffer such pains of death” just as the pirates themselves would.
+The act also added the offence of being an accessory to piracy.
+Under the act, any individual who may "knowingly or willingly ... aid and assist, or maintain, procure, command, counsel, or advise" and persons to commit any act of piracy "shall be deemed and adjudged to be accessory to such piracy".
+This title of accessory was also extended to any persons who "receive, entertain, or conceal any such pirate or robber".
+These accessories "shall be enquired of, tried, heard, determined, and adjudged" following the original Offences at Sea Act 1536 and "shall suffer such pains of death" just as the pirates themselves would.

 Legacy

-The majority of the cases tried under these admiralty courts followed the exact proceedings laid out in the Act.
+The majority of the cases tried under these admiralty courts followed the exact proceedings laid out in the act.
 In addition, most pirates appeared to have been given a fair trial because, if the accused could not be confirmed to have taken part in the said piracy by witness testimony, they were often acquitted.
 However, in the High Court of Admiralty, murder was almost always considered the more serious charge.
-In fact, during a 1737 case in which Edward Johnson and Nicholas Williams were being tried, the counsel proceeded with the murder charge after stating: “I will not touch upon the Piracy, that will come under your consideration hereafter.”
+In fact, during a 1737 case in which Edward Johnson and Nicholas Williams were being tried, the counsel proceeded with the murder charge after stating: *I will not touch upon the Piracy, that will come under your consideration hereafter."
 This shows that the counsel prosecuted the accused for piracy only after the trial for murder was finished.